MattPahuta/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 22: February 8, Tuesday

+**Today's Progress**: Completed the Wes Bos CSS Grid course and did a few JS exercies on Launch School.

+**Thoughts** Limited time and energy today, a bit under the weather.

 ### Day 22: February 7, Monday

 **Today's Progress**: Spent some more time with the Wes Bos CSS Grid course before moving over to resume the Scrimba frontend dev career path, beginning to build a Pac-Man game with JavaScript.